airelcamilo/podvoyage-backend/README.md

 # Podvoyage Backend

 Welcome to the backend code repository for Podvoyage, a podcast player application.
 With Podvoyage, you can easily search your favorite podcasts, save it for later, and listen to it.
 This project utilizes `Golang`, accompanied with packages, such as `gorm`, `mux`, and `cors`.
-Also this project using `postgreSQL` for the database system.
+Also this project uses `Supabase` for the database system and deployed using `Google Cloud Run`.

 ## Features
 1. **Search your favorite podcast** using iTunes API